 Fulton City Clerk Daniel O’Brien said National Grid gave a tentative start date between November 28 and December 5 to begin converting the first phase of street lights throughout the city.

-The first phase will target 413 street lights currently occupying the highest wattage as to garner the greatest cost savings.
+The first phase will target 413 street lights that primarily occupy the highest wattage as to garner the greatest cost savings.

-The city will transition from 400 watt high pressure sodium lights to 96 watt LED lights in the first phase.
+The city will transition from 400 watt high pressure sodium lights to 210 watt LED lights and 250 watt high pressure sodium lights to 96 watt LEDs in the first phase.

-These street lights are located primarily in the city’s downtown including parking lots and along the most frequently traveled roads such as both bridges and State Route 481.
+These street lights are located mainly throughout the city’s downtown including parking lots and along the most frequently traveled roads such as both bridges and State Route 481.

 City officials were notified of approval from National Grid to participate in incentive programs that cut local shares to a minimal amount.